Dashboard Single Sign-on

 OAuth flow

 When you go to the URL from dashboard_url, the service dashboard initiates the OAuth login flow.
 A summary of the flow can be found in section 1.2 of the OAuth RFC.
 OAuth expects the presence of an Authorization Endpoint and a Token Endpoint.
-In Cloud Foundry these endpoints are provided by the UAA.
-Clients can discover the location of UAA from Cloud Controller’s info endpoint; in the response the location can be found in the token_endpoint field.
+In Cloud Foundry, these endpoints are provided by the UAA.
+Clients can discover the location of UAA from Cloud Controller’s info endpoint; in the token_endpoint field of the response.

 $ curl api.example.com/info